 Q. Do I have to pay for a license after I complete my online welding course?

-You will need to pay to take the test to become certified by the AWS; however, you will only have to apply and pay for a license in states that require them.
+Students will need to pay to take the test to become certified by the AWS; however, they will only have to apply and pay for a license in states that require them.

 Q. How long does a welding license last?